California’s Combined Cycle Costs in the Age of the Duck Curve

 Evidence of Cycling Becoming More Severe in California

-The graph on page four (on the bottom right) demonstrates a starkly different situation in the southeastern United States, where penetration of renewables is lower.
+The graph on bottom right demonstrates a starkly different situation in the southeastern United States, where penetration of renewables is lower

 Initial Findings: Capacity Factor Is Flat to Declining

 Question #1: Are California’s CCs running more and more often to support the duck curve year round?